-The Company determines the fair value of both warrants and options classified as liabilities at fair value through the Statement of Loss and Other Comprehensive Loss using the Black-Scholes Model.
+The Company determines the fair value of both warrants and options classified as liabilities at fair value through profit or loss using the Black-Scholes Model.
 Note 7 provides detailed information about the key assumptions used in the determination of the fair value of warrants.